 Every state has laws in place for landlords and renters.
 Understanding these laws is critical for both parties.
 They grant both parties their rights in a lease agreement and can help resolve disputes without having to go to court.

 Listed below are some of the landlord-tenant laws in Colorado:

-- The tenant believes the rental is unfit for the use intended by the landlord, and
+- The renter believes the rental is unfit for the use intended by the landlord, and

-- The conditions of the rental are dangerous or hazardous to the tenant’s safety, health and life, and
+- The conditions of the rental are dangerous or hazardous to the renter’s safety, health and life, and

 - The landlord has received written notice of the condition and has failed to fix it

-- Tenant Obligations: Like landlords, tenants also have obligations.
+- Tenant Obligations: Like landlords, renters also have obligations.
 One of the most basic obligations is to pay rent on time and abide by the terms of the lease agreement.
-Tenants are also obligated to keep their unit clean and respect other tenants on the premises.
+Renters are also obligated to keep their unit clean and respect other tenants on the premises.

 Examples of Housing Discrimination | Fair Housing Act – Follow the link provided to view examples of discrimination under the Fair Housing Act.
 You can also gain access to more information about the act and how to file a complaint.
 The information can be viewed on the official website of the U.S Department of Housing and Urban Development.

+Consult fee is 175$ every half hour and $150 if you’re a first responder or part of the military.
 Call (719) 328-1616 to schedule a time to speak with us.
-Law Offices of Clifton Black, P.C. assist landlords in areas such as Colorado Springs, Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, PC assist landlords in Colorado Springs and El Paso County, CO.